History of Pittsburgh Riverhounds SC: Academy

-PDL club
+PDL/USL2 club

 On November 26, 2013, it was announced that the Pittsburgh Riverhounds had secured a Premier Development League franchise that would begin play during the 2014 season as part of the club's player development system as a link between the academy and senior squad.
 Riverhounds CEO Jason Kutney stated that the purpose of the team would be to provide standout local college players a place to play in the summer, something that they had not previously had.
 Kutney also believed that providing the opportunity to stay fit and play soccer in the region year-round would attract more players to the area in addition to providing players with the opportunity to be observed by USL and Major League Soccer scouts.
 In March 2015, Pittsburgh native Anthony Virgara became the first player to sign for the senior squad from the U23 side.
 Virgara also previously played for a local Riverhounds affiliated academy.
 The PDL club was dissolved following the 2016 season citing limited resources.

+On December 12, 2025, the Riverhounds announced a new development team, known as Pittsburgh Riverhounds 2, to begin competing in the USL League Two beginning in the 2026 season.